-In the 'Counter' function, the register is incremented in response to a 1-to-0 transition on its corresponding external input pin, T0, or T1 (P89LPC9171).
+In the 'Counter' function, the register is incremented in response to a 1-to-0 transition on its corresponding external input pin (T0 or T1).
 The external input is sampled once during every machine cycle.
 When the pin is high during one cycle and low in the next cycle, the count is incremented.
 The new count value appears in the register during the cycle following the one in which the transition was detected.
 Since it takes two machine cycles (four CPU clocks) to recognize a 1-to-0 transition, the maximum count rate is $\frac{1}{4}$ of the CPU clock frequency.
 There are no restrictions on the duty cycle of the external input signal, but to ensure that a given level is sampled at least once before it changes, it should be held for at least one full machine cycle.

 The 'Timer' or 'Counter' function is selected by control bits TnC/T (x = 0 and 1 for Timers 0 and 1 respectively) in the Special Function Register TMOD.
-Timer 0 has five operating modes (Modes 0, 1, 2, 3 and 6).
-Timer 1 has four operating modes (Modes 0, 1, 2, and 3), except on the P89LPC917 where Timer 1 also has Mode 6.
-They are selected by bit-pairs (TnM1, TnM0) in TMOD and TnM2 in TAMOD.
+Timer 0 and Timer 1 have five operating modes (modes 0, 1, 2, 3 and 6), which are selected by bit-pairs (TnM1, TnM0) in TMOD and TnM2 in TAMOD.
 Modes 0, 1, 2 and 6 are the same for both Timers/Counters.
-Mode 3 is different.
 Mode 3 is different.
 The operating modes are described later in this section.

-Table 46.
+Table 42.
 Timer/Counter Mode register (TMOD - address 89h) bit allocation